-The Development Plan has been designed to ensure the new residential community respects and complements the garden character of Oakleigh South through integrated landscaping across the Site and the provision of areas of public open space.
+The Development Plan provides for a new residential community that respects and complements the garden character of Oakleigh South through integrated landscaping across the Site and the provision of areas of public open space.

 The Development Plan includes areas of open space for use by all residents of the development and the broader Oakleigh South community.